PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

 d3.functor = d3_functor;
 {% endhighlight %}

-`functor.js` defines a function that checks if the parameter is a function.
-If it is, return it, otherwise, return a function that returns the constant.
-This function is useful when another function supports both functions and values as parameters: the business logic can just call a function without needing to know the parameter type.
+`functor.js` takes one parameter: if it is a function, return it; otherwise, return a wrapper function that always returns the value.
+This abstracts away the need to know if a value is a function or not: instead, just call the function returned from `d3_functor`.
+This is used mainly in the `svg/` and `geom/` folders.

 {% highlight javascript %}
 function d3_class(ctor, properties) {